 If you’re used to walking around without any money in your wallet, then maybe the college habit of surviving on ramen noodles made a big impact on you.
 Either that, or you’re so adept at using banking apps and debit cards that you really don’t see the need for carrying more than $20 on you.

 But when it comes to emergency savings, that’s another story, at least for some.
 Ask any young adult whether it’s a good idea to have such a stash on hand, and you’ll hear an overwhelming number of “yes” votes.
-But not everyone’s ready for a potential financial calamity, according to a new report by Bankrate.com.
+But not everyone’s ready for a potential financial calamity, according to a past report by Bankrate.com.

 The report, based on telephone interviews with more than 1,000 adults, reveals that just 23 percent of Americans have emergency savings to cover six months of expenses.